 - White wine is the secret ingredient.
 Use fruity white wine for the best recipe.

-- If you can’t have white wine, you can make the recipe without wine.
-Use chicken broth as a substitute for white rine.
+- To make the recipe without wine, please use chicken broth as a substitute for white wine.

-This meal is best served with a main dish.
+Shrimp is best served with healthy side dishes such as vegetables or salad.
 For a wholesome meal and easy weeknight dinner, I recommend the following recipes.

 - 1/4 teaspoon salt